 Sigmoidoscopy, which can confirm the presence of pseudomembranes, should be done if patients have ileus or if toxin assays are nondiagnostic.
 Abdominal x-rays, CT, or both are usually done if fulminant colitis, perforation, or megacolon is suspected.

-Metronidazole 250 mg po q 6 h or 500 mg po q 8 h for 10 days is the therapy of choice.
-If patients do not respond within 48 h, vancomycin 125 to 500 mg po q 6 h for 10 days may be given.
+Metronidazole 500 mg po q 8 h for 10 days is the therapy of choice.
+Alternatively, vancomycin 125 to 500 mg po q 6 h for 10 days may be given when severe illness is present (WBC count > 15,000 and/or creatinine > 1.5 times baseline).
+Fidaxomicin 200 mg po q 12 h, which is relatively new, is another alternative.
 Some patients require bacitracin 500 mg po q 6 h for 10 days, cholestyramine resin, or Saccharomyces boulardii yeast.
-Relapses occur in 15 to 20% of patients.
 Nitazoxanide 500 mg po q 12 h appears to be comparable to oral vancomycin 125 mg but is not commonly used in the US.
 A few patients require total colectomy for cure.
-Duodenal donor feces infusion has been shown to increase the rate of resolution of C Difficile infection in patients who have frequent recurrences; presumably the mechanism is restoration of normal fecal microbiota.
-This therapy can be considered for patients who have intractable recurrent C Difficile infection.

 Infection control measures are vital to reduce the spread of C. difficile among patients and health care workers.